laravel/docs/container.md

         return new Transistor($app->make(PodcastParser::class));
     });

-You may use the singletonIf method to register a container binding only if a binding has not already been registered for the given type:
+You may use the `singletonIf` method to register a singleton container binding only if a binding has not already been registered for the given type:

 ```php
 $this->app->singletonIf(Transistor::class, function (Application $app) {